bkurmanbek/bkurmanbek/README.md

 # Hi there! 👋

 I'm Bakytzhan, a Data Scientist with a Master's in Mathematics from the University of British Columbia.
-I have a passion for applying mathematics and machine learning, particularly in areas like credit risk analysis and imaging.
+I am now working to build NLP models for the Kazakh language, with a passion for applying mathematics and machine learning in areas like credit risk analysis and imaging.

 > “Mathematics is the language with which God has written the universe.” – **Galileo Galilei**